God the Father - Arise

-God the Father - Arise is a stained glass window by Stanislaw Wyspianski in the Church of St. Francis of Assisi in Kraków, Poland.
+God the Father - Arise is a stained glass window by Stanisław Wyspiański in the Church of St. Francis of Assisi in Kraków, Poland.
 From about 1904, the work has bright modern motifs, geometric and natural shapes, heraldic elements.

 History

-Stanislaw Wyspianski was versatile.
+Stanisław Wyspiański was versatile.
 In his literary works he left behind a lot of drawings, paintings and pastel pictures with views of Kraków, portraits, various illustrations and graphics.
-Wyspianski designed the stained glass windows and a series of murals for churches, and proposed the reconstruction of Wawel castle although the project was never implemented.
+Wyspiański designed the stained glass windows and a series of murals for churches, and proposed the reconstruction of Wawel castle although the project was never implemented.